Gregory-crypto/sea-level-predictor/README.md

 Unit tests are written for you under `test_module.py`.

-The boilerplate also includes commands to save and return the image.

 ### Data Source
 [Global Average Absolute Sea Level Change](https://datahub.io/core/sea-level-rise), 1880-2014 from the US Environmental Protection Agency using data from CSIRO, 2015; NOAA, 2015.